jimmyday12/A-Day-at-a-time/content/home/experience.md

   company_url = "www.fusionsport.com"
   location = "Australia"
   date_start = "2011-01-01"
-  date_end = "2014-07-01"
+  date_end = "2016-06-01"
-  description = "Working with clients to implement various sports science tools such as an Athlete Management System across their organisations"
+  description = "Working closely with clients on the development and implementation of various sports science tools such as an Athlete Management Systems"

 [[experience]]